sass/dart-sass/CONTRIBUTING.md

 Before you send a pull request, we recommend you run the following steps:

-* `pub run grinder` will reformat your code using the Dart formatter to make sure it's nice and neat, and [run the synchronizer](#synchronizing) on asynchronous files.
+* `dart run grinder` will reformat your code using the Dart formatter to make sure it's nice and neat, and [run the synchronizer](#synchronizing) on asynchronous files.

-* `dartanalyzer lib test` will run Dart's static analyzer to ensure that there aren't any obvious bugs in your code.
+* `dart analyze lib test` will run Dart's static analyzer to ensure that there aren't any obvious bugs in your code.
 If you're using a Dart-enabled IDE, you can also just check that there aren't any warnings in there.

-* `pub run test -x node` will run the tests for the Dart VM API.
+* `dart run test -x node` will run the tests for the Dart VM API.
 These are a good sanity check, but they aren't comprehensive; GitHub Actions will also run Node.js API tests and Sass language tests, all of which must pass before your pull request is merged.
 See [Changing the Language](#changing-the-language)